 No matter how the numbers actually break down between verbal vs. nonverbal communication, you can’t deny that those nonverbal cues are hugely important to getting your point across.

-It’s a pretty common issue in law enforcement marriages, really – with all the curveballs police wife life throws you (like, all the time), communication can take a huge nosedive quickly.
-You start living too much in your separate lives.
-Loneliness sets in.
-Resentment follows.
-Then you both start taking texts out of context, adding your own inflection, and taking things totally the wrong way.
+It’s a pretty common issue in law enforcement marriages, really – with all the curveballs police wife life throws you (like, all the time), communication can take a nosedive very quickly.

-And here’s where the Marco Polo app comes in.
+And here’s where the Marco Polo app comes in, because connecting in a different way helps circumvent the problem completely.

 A Complete Marco Polo App Review